 To learn more about the various types of cash flow, please read CFI’s cash flow guide.

 For business valuation purposes, the discount rate is typically a firm’s Weighted Average Cost of Capital (WACC).
 Investors use WACC because it represents the required rate of return that investors expect from investing in the company.

 For a bond, the discount rate would be equal to the interest rate on the security.

 Each cash flow is associated with a time period.
-Common time periods are years, quarters or months.
+Common time periods are years, quarters, or months.
 The time periods may be equal, or they may be different.
-If they’re different, they’re expressed as a decimal.
+If they’re different, they’re expressed as a percentage of a year.